 - Developing Cultural Competence to Serve a Diverse Aging Population This course provides participants with an overview of America’s diverse aging population, and offers participants the opportunity to learn and apply culturally competent skills to successfully serve diverse populations.

 - Essential Components of the Aging Informational and Referral Process This course provides participants with a comprehensive, step-by-step, analysis of the I&R/A process, and offers participants the opportunity to learn and apply communication techniques that support and encourage older adults, individuals with disabilities, and their caregivers in accessing and obtaining health and social support services.

 - Disability for I&R Specialists.
-In partnership with AIRS, this course allows current CIRS-A certificate holders to grandfather to the new CIRS-A/D credential.
-Additionally, this training course may benefit any I&R specialist who would like to become more proficient at serving people with disabilities.
+In partnership with AIRS, this course allowed CIRS-A certificate holders to grandfather to the CIRS-A/D credential.
+Currently, this training course may benefit any I&R specialist who would like to become more proficient at serving people with disabilities.

 - Adult Protective Services.
 This course provides participants with an overview of Adult Protective Services (APS) at the national and state levels.
 The course explains the services provided by APS and addresses differences between state programs as a result of funding discrepancies.
 This training course may benefit individuals who work with older adults or vulnerable adult populations, as well as professionals in APS agencies or other state and local agencies that collaborate with APS.

 - An Introduction to Elder Abuse.
 This course provides participants with an overview of the issue of elder abuse.
 The course materials define, distinguish, and explain the significance and impact of elder abuse, as well as offer strategies to respond to possible scenarios.
 The course is designed for individuals in the fields of aging and disabilities who may encounter elder abuse or vulnerable adult abuse situations.